-I have heard that some people believe that bar soap is less hygienic than liquid soap.
-I also believe that large companies have promoted this myth to consumers in order to make a higher profit.
-It’s likely cleaner and safer!
-The fact is, most dispensers, in the places your fingers and hands touch, are not clean.
+Some believe that bar soap is less hygienic than liquid soap.
+Large companies have promoted this myth to consumers in order to make a higher profit.
+But bar soap is clean and safe.
+The fact is, most liquid soap dispensers, in the places your fingers and hands touch, are not clean.
 Think about that – do you sanitize your dispensers?
 If you do, congratulations on being so hygienic!
 But public restroom soap dispensers are often not sanitary.
 Have you ever noticed that most hotels provide bar soap and not liquid soap in the rooms?
 I imagine that has a lot more to do with cost than sanitation, but I’ll give them credit for both!
-I’ve also read that hotels take the leftover bar soap and melt it down to remake into new soap bars, although I have not verified this myself.
+I’ve also read that hotels take the leftover bar soap and melt it down to remake it into new soap bars.

-Upon an internet search, I discovered that the question about germs on bar soap is common, but most articles I’ve come upon indicate that the risk is low, perhaps lower than liquid soap in a dispenser.
-Many articles and posts cite a 1988 study done by the Dial Corporation, which found that bacteria did not spread through washing with bar soap.
-But sometimes companies drive profit up through fear.
-Regardless of that study, many companies encouraged the idea that using liquid soap was more hygienic and sanitary – and the idea stuck!
+The questions about germs on bar soap are common, but most articles I’ve found indicate that the risk is low, and perhaps lower than liquid soap in a dispenser.
+Many articles and posts cite a 1988 study done by the Dial Corporation, which found that bacteria did not spread through washing with bar soap.3 But sometimes companies drive profit up through fear.
+Regardless of that study, many companies encouraged the idea that using liquid soap was more hygienic and sanitary, and the idea stuck.

-“Liquid soap requires about five times more energy to produce than a bar of soap, and it is almost always sold in a plastic bottle.” –Living Without Plastic: More Than 100 Easy Swaps for Home, Travel, Dining, Holidays, and Beyond
+“Liquid soap requires about five times more energy to produce than a bar of soap, and it is almost always sold in a plastic bottle.” -Brigette Allen and Christine Wong, authors of Living Without Plastic: More Than 100 Easy Swaps for Home4

 Take care of your bar soap

-So make the switch, and here’s the advice I’ve found online: First, let your bar soap dry in the open (as opposed to a closed soap dish).
+So make the switch.
+But take care of your bar soap.
+First, let your bar soap dry in the open (as opposed to a closed soap dish).
 Second, if the soap is moist, run the bar under the water for a few seconds to rinse off the outside “slime.”
 Third, if you are sharing bar soap, you’re likely only sharing it with family members, and you share many microorganisms with them anyway.
-Last, if you are washing your hands the way you’re supposed to and for the amount of time you’re supposed to, you’re washing any residual germs away anyway.
+Last, if you are washing your hands the right way and for the amount of time you’re supposed to, you’re washing any residual germs away anyway.

-I will not reinvent the wheel on this part – there is so much written about the ingredients in so many of our products, including liquid soaps.
-First, always check products through the Environmental Working Group‘s (EWG) website.
+There are many bad ingredients in soaps, both bar and liquid.
+But they seem to be more prevalent in liquid soaps.
+Always check products through the Environmental Working Group‘s (EWG) website.
 They are a non-profit dedicated to being a consumer advocate, testing and reviewing products so that people can look up and understand what’s really in their products.
 They have guides to cosmetics, sunscreens, cleaners, food, personal care products, and even tap water!
-They’ll be able to show you what’s really in that soap, liquid or bar, for many major products.
+They’ll be able to show you what ingredients are really in many major products.

-Although I have not ventured into soap making yet, I likely will one day (and I’ll be sure to blog about it).
-There are probably hundreds of ideas on the internet for DIY soap.
-Making your own soap could be a new hobby, a family project, or a challenge among friends to see who makes the best soaps!
+Although I have not ventured into soap-making much, there are hundreds of ideas online for DIY soap.
+Making your own soap could be a new hobby, a family project, or a challenge among friends to see who makes the best soaps.
 Get your creativity on with different shapes, scents, and colors.
 I imagine Pinterest is bursting with ideas on soap-making!